Anish-prajapati07/CODTECH-AD-TASK3/README.md

 # Modules in the Toolkit
 ****1. Port Scanner****

-A. Purpose: Scans a target IP/hostname for open ports.
+A. Purpose:- Scans a target IP/hostname for open ports.

-B. Features:
+B. Features:-

 o	Uses multithreading for faster scanning.

 o	Reports open ports to the user.

-C. Workflow:
+C. Workflow:-

 o	Takes a target IP/hostname and a list of ports as input.